NaathySz/Store-MathQuiz/README.md

 # [Store module] Math
-Math Quiz module for Store.
+Math module for Store.
 Answer correctly and get rewarded.
 Automatically generates math problems with configurable questions, rewards, and difficulty

 # Config
 Config will be auto generated.
 Default: